Many people in the UK are unaware that they need distance glasses or reading glasses simply because they have never had their eyes examined regularly.

 READING GLASSES FOR LONG SIGHTEDNESS

-Some people require Reading Glasses at any age as above (Hyperopia), but an age related condition called Presobia will affect most of us when we are in our mid 40’s which again means close objects or reading is blurred and this again requires Reading Glasses.
+Some people require reading glasses at any age as above (hyperopia), but an age related condition called presbyopia will affect most of us when we are in our mid 40’s which again means close objects or reading is blurred and this again requires reading glasses.

 DISTANCE GLASSES FOR SHORT SIGHTEDNESS

-Distance Glasses are intended for people with Myopia or nearsightedness to improve their ability to see far away objects more clearly.
-Lenses in the distance glasses are the exact opposite of those found in Reading Glasses.
-Unlike Reading Glasses, the lenses in Distance Glasses are concave (curved inwards) and help the eyes to focus on things that are further away.
+Distance glasses are intended for people with myopia or nearsightedness to improve their ability to see far away objects more clearly.
+Lenses in distance glasses are the exact opposite of those found in reading glasses.
+Unlike reading glasses, the lenses in distance glasses are concave (curved inwards) and help the eyes to focus on things that are further away.

-WHAT IS THE DIFFERENCE BETWEEN SUNGLASSES OR SUNREADERS ?
+WHAT IS THE DIFFERENCE BETWEEN SUNGLASSES AND SUN READERS?

-Wearing Sunreaders will give people the convenience of only having to carry around one pair of glasses plus it means they can still enjoy their favourite book, magazine or newspaper when sitting outside in the bright sunlight.
+Wearing sun readers gives people the convenience of only having to carry around one pair of glasses plus it means they can still enjoy their favourite book, magazine or newspaper when sitting outside in the bright sunlight.

-To find out more about Sunreaders or to choose your own reading Sunglasses you could visit the Sunreaders available in the Tiger Specs online store.
+To find out more about sun readers or to choose your own reading sunglasses you could view the sun readers available in the Tiger Specs online store.

 WARNING!!!
 VERY IMPORTANT!!!